-The present course will teach you the best practices for using data analytics to make any company more competitive and profitable.
+The present course will teach you the basics of data analytics and the way businesses solve problems.
+You will be able to learn the value that data analytics brings to the business decision-making processes.
+The course will introduce you to a framework for data analysis and acquaint you with the commonly used tools in data analytics.
 It will help you to recognize the most critical business metrics and distinguish them from data.
-It will give you an opportunity to understand the different roles business analysts, business data analysts, and data scientists play in various types of companies and identify the skills needed to be hired for and succeed at these high-demand jobs.
-Finally, the course will also provide you with a checklist that you can use to assess any company on how effectively it is embracing the big data culture.
+It will also give you an opportunity to understand the different careers and roles in data analytics.
 You will be able to understand how digital companies, such as Amazon, Uber and Airbnb have transformed entire industries through their creative use of big data and why these companies are so disruptive.
-You will also understand how these companies use data-analytics techniques to out-compete their traditional competitors.
+You will also understand how these companies use data analytics techniques to out-compete their traditional competitors.
+Finally, it will provide you an opportunity to apply what you have learned in a simulated business situation wherein you will select the best course of action.